overleaf/overleaf/services/notifications/README.md

-notifications-sharelatex
+overleaf/notifications
 ===============

-An API for managing user notifications in ShareLaTeX
+An API for managing user notifications in Overleaf

 database indexes